manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 **Lemma 1**: let $p$ be a value output by Broadcast in some view $v$, then any Recover-Max invocation in any view $>v$ will output some value $p'$ such that $p'$ was proposed at view $\geq v$.

-*Exercise 5: prove Lemma 1.
-Show examples where the Lemma is incorrect if (1) some party sends an echoed-max not of its highest echo but of a lower view; or (2) the primary outputs not the proposal associated with the highest view but of a lower view.*
+*Exercise 5: Prove Lemma 1.
+Show two examples where the Lemma is false: (1) If some party sends an echoed-max not of its highest echo but of a lower view; (2) or if the primary outputs not the proposal associated with the highest view but of a lower view.*

-*Exercise 6: if each Primary just proposes its own input show an example of why in the lemma above it may happen that $p \neq p'$.*
+*Exercise 6: If each Primary just proposes its own input, show an example of why in the lemma above it may happen that $p \neq p'$.*